Dominykas117/BarberShop/README.md

 ### Services

-- `GET /api/services` - Retrieve all services (excluding those marked as deleted).
+- `GET /api/services` - Retrieve all services.
-- `GET /api/services/{serviceId}` - Get a single service by ID (if not marked as deleted).
+- `GET /api/services/{serviceId}` - Get a single service by ID.
 - `POST /api/services` - Create a new service.
 - `PUT /api/services/{serviceId}` - Update an existing service.
 - `DELETE /api/services/{serviceId}` - Mark a service as deleted and return the updated resource.